Just Us Two TravelEuropean City Breaks & Faraway Destinations

 OUR THREE-DAY ROME ITINERARY

 So, what exactly did we get up to here in Rome for the next three days?
 I knew exactly what Jason and I would want to see during this time, but fitting it all in would be quite difficult.
-So, I had to make a few tough decisions and try to fit in all the most popular, obvious sights in first, and try to see extras as and when possible.
+So, I had to make a few tough decisions and try to fit in all the most popular, obvious sights first, and try to see extras as and when possible.

 THE PANTHEON